 - Other ideas?
 Contact us if you have any other ideas that can help, contribute to or elevate the project: firstname.lastname@example.org

-The current core group of dNM organizers consists of people who have already been involved in self-built and self-managed co-housing projects and who work for social cohesion initiatives in their neighbourhoods and across the city.
-We have come together from the extended network around Soweto’s NieuwLand project.
-While building upon that knowledge and experience, we want to go much further and grow a much larger community.
+The group of dNM founding members consists of people who originally met each other through the extended network of Soweto’s NieuwLand project.
+While we build on that knowledge and experience, we also want to go further and grow a much larger cooperative housing community in Amsterdam and beyond.

-Since the very beginning, we have been accompanied by a strong design team lead by Time to Access in collaboration with Roel van der Zeeuw Architecten, independent young professionals with wide expertise in housing, sustainability, co-design and zelfbouw.
-The external consultants involved in the project also have lots of knowledge and experience to add to this.
+Since the very beginning, we have been accompanied by a strong design team led by Andrea Verdecchia and Mira Nekova from Time to Access, in collaboration with Roel van der Zeeuw Architecten.
+The external consultants involved in the project also have lots of invaluable knowledge and experience, including our project manager Maarten Leschot.